SirwanAfifi/sirwanafifi.github.io/_posts/2016-11-08-Getting-to-know-Singletone-Pattern.md

 {% endhighlight %}

 <img src="/public/img/singleton_GetHashCode.jpg">
 As you can see all of the objects are the same and share the same instance.
-The problem with this implementation is that, it's not [thread-safe](http://csharpindepth.com/Articles/General/Singleton.aspx).
+The problem with this implementation is that, it's not [thread-safe](http://csharpindepth.com/Articles/General/Singleton.aspx); it means that if seperate threads of execution access the `_instance` at the same time, more that one instance of the `MySingletonClass` object may be created.
 One of the solution is by using .NET 4's `Lazy<T>` type:
 {% highlight csharp %}
 public class MySingletonClass
 {